SOFTWARE SUPPORT SERVICES AGREEMENT

 - Release Support

-- For a maintenance support period of at least 1 year from the Minor Release date, Yugabyte will provide updates for such release.
+- For a maintenance support period of at least 1 year from the Minor Release first release date, Yugabyte will provide updates for such release.

-- Following the maintenance support period, Yugabyte will provide updates for at least an additional 180 days subject to the following guidelines:
+- Following the maintenance support period, Yugabyte will provide technical support for at least an additional 180 days subject to the following guidelines:

 - updates and upgrades will not be made to the Minor Release;